Skip to content

 Sign up for Upgrade’s Credit Health to get your free credit score, credit monitoring, and credit education tools.

-Credit reports are comprised of the information that each credit bureau collects and has on file about you.
+Credit reports contain the information that each credit bureau collects and has on file about you.
 Credit reports are updated on an ongoing basis based on your behavior and information you give to businesses and financial institutions, including credit card companies, banks, mortgage companies and other lenders.

 All of the factors that determine your credit score come from your credit report, and those factors can be classified into three categories of information that lenders and businesses use to predict your future credit behavior: